HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/geographic_nancon_observed_timeseries.rst

 ----------

 - Same launcher family and base config as the Nancon identity-card case, but read here through the observation chronicle panels only.
-- All figures come from the committed `results_stable/_figures/overview/` output set.
+- The committed chronicle figures are mirrored under `examples/capability_gallery/geographic/` to keep the gallery self-contained.
 - The page remains pre-solver: it documents observed signals, not simulated response.

 What It Shows